nd-nuclear-theory/mcscript-ncci/docs/task.md

   - specification of Hamiltonian as a `CoefficientDict` of two-body operators passed as sources to h2mixer (see `mfdn.operators`)
   - If `None`, use standard H = Tintr + VNN + a_cm*N_cm

-- `hamiltonian_rank`: `int`, optional
-  - particle rank of the Hamiltonian
-  - default is `2` for two body interactions
-  - `3` for including three body interactions

 ----------------------------------------------------------------
 ## input TBME parameters ##